gochaos-app/microisaac/README.md

 ```

-For opening the Propmts Database (no auto-reload :expressionless: )
+For opening the Prompts Database (no auto-reload :expressionless: )

 ```
 Ctrl + e